-Information on gross carrying amount and allowance loss of investments in debt instrument measured at fair value through other comprehensive income is detailed in Note 30 and information related to credit risk in Note 39.
+Please refer to Note 31 for more details on gross carrying amount and accumulated impairment of debt instrument investments measured at fair value through other comprehensive income.
+Please refer to Note 39 for more details on credit risk management.

-The Company's dividend income related to equity instrument investments measured at fair value through other comprehensive income for the three months ended and nine months ended September 30, 2024 and 2023 are as follows:
+The Company's dividend income related to equity instrument investments measured at fair value through other comprehensive income for the three months ended March 31, 2025 and 2024 are as follows: